dgis/emu42android/ReadMe.txt

 - The render pixels are very nice.
 A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
 - In Autozoom mode, I could add a button which switches to the other half of the faceplate (Comments from @Nick and @Jean-Marc)
-- Try to include the KML files without the ROMs.
 - Sometimes, the calculator seems to lag and finally freeze.
 - In drawPixelBorder(), use canvas.drawLines() instead of multiple canvas.drawLine() to save CPU.